What Does the Bible Say About Smoking?

 The concept of the body as a temple is foundational in understanding the biblical perspective on smoking.
 When Apostle Paul talks about our bodies being temples, he emphasizes the importance of honoring God through how we treat them.
 So, activities that damage the body, such as smoking, may not align with living a life that honors God.

-See also What Does the Bible Say About a Lying Woman?
+See also What Does the Bible Say About Living Together Before Marriage?

 Moreover, the Bible stresses the importance of self-control, a fruit of the Spirit listed in Galatians 5:22-23.
 Smoking, often linked to addiction and a lack of self-control, can be seen as conflicting with this spiritual fruit.
 By succumbing to addictive behaviors, one might be seen as not fully yielding to the Holy Spirit’s control.